Updated: November 2018

 Did you know our area has several options when it comes to where you can give birth?
 We’re pretty lucky!
-And many of the options now have standard procedures such as immediate skin to skin, delayed cord clamping, and delayed first bath.
+And many of the options have now implemented (when safe to do so) immediate skin to skin, delayed cord clamping, and delayed first bath as standard procedure.
 All facilities even have yoga/birth balls and peanut balls.
-For Tricare members (military), you can choose to birth at Womack or switch to Tricare standard and be seen off post.
-The process is simple, but there might be a waiting period–of up to a year–for some dependents, depending on the sponsor’s rank, before you can switch back to prime so be sure to ask about this if you switch.
+For Tricare members (military), you can choose to birth at Womack or switch to Tricare Select and be seen off post.
+(A quick note about Tricare Select; you can now only switch during open enrollment or within 90 days following a Qualifying Life Event.)

 If you’re interested in placenta encapsulation, all of these options are supportive of releasing placentas so you should have no issues.